Duke of Cornwall's Light Infantry: Post-war

 The regiment reverted to two battalions following the war.

 Between 1946 and 1954, the 1st Battalion served in Palestine, Cyprus, Somaliland, England, and the Federal Republic of Germany.
 The 2nd Battalion, between 1946 and 1948, served in Greece (including Eastern Macedonia).
 In 1948, it was reduced to a skeleton "representative cadre", before being amalgamated into the 1st Battalion in 1950.

 In 1954, the 1st Battalion was posted to Jamaica, the last battalion to be posted to the West Indies for a full, three-year term.
-A Company detached on transit, posted to Prospect Camp, in the Atlantic archipelago of Bermuda.
+A Company detached on transit, posted to Prospect Camp, in the North Atlantic archipelago and Imperial fortress colony of Bermuda.
 The Bermuda Garrison no longer received a full regular army infantry battalion, as the part-time Bermuda Volunteer Rifle Corps (BVRC) (retitled Bermuda Rifles in 1949) and Bermuda Militia Artillery (BMA) had long-since taken on most of the responsibility for local defence.
 A Company was the last regular unit posted on garrison to Bermuda, with its departure constituting the withdrawal of the garrison from the one-time Fortress Bermuda.
 The officer commanding A Company, Major J. Anthony Marsh, DSO, a Second World War veteran of the Special Air Service, took permanent residence in Bermuda after leaving the regular army, retiring from military service in 1970 as a lieutenant-colonel, having commanded the Bermuda Militia Artillery and the Royal Bermuda Regiment (a 1965 amalgam of the BMA and the Bermuda Rifles).
 E Company also detached, being posted to British Honduras.
 In 1957, A and E companies reunited with the rest of the battalion in England, before being posted to Osnabrück in Germany, where it remained until 1959.

 On the 6 October 1959, the Duke of Cornwall's Light Infantry merged with the Somerset Light Infantry to form the Somerset and Cornwall Light Infantry.